eBay/sbom-scorecard/README.md

 ## Open Questions

-1. Should we preference towards purls or CPEs?
-Both?
-2. Should package info really be split?
+1. Should package info really be split?
-3. Should we break "license info" out as it's own top-level criteria?
+1. Should we break "license info" out as it's own top-level criteria?